maggieliu-codes/Graphics-Project/README.md

-*TODO*: Please edit the following information in your final project
+_TODO_: Please edit the following information in your final project

 ## Title:

-**Edit this line -- Put your 'title' of your project here**
+Toon Shading with Distance Fog

 ## YouTube/Dropbox/Drive Link:

 **Edit this line -- Put your link to your video(Preferably on YouTube) here (see deliverables)**